10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 • Kishwor Adhikari

 The clear sky, warm temperature, and the views of the delightful mountains all combine to make a great journey.
 Being amongst the peak season, trekking in Nepal in September has its own bliss.
-Nepal in September in 2022 will be the greatest come back after the Covid-19 life.
+Nepal in September 2026 will be a great season for trekking in Nepal.

 Table of Contents